Nikitavolzhin/hotels_recommendation/README.md

 Then I take the 50 most probable hotels and remove the ones that predicted the negative model.
 On the site, I implemented filtering by the minimum score.
 # Site
 I decided to create a simple site as an interface to interact with the model.
-For this, I used Flask(because I am not a web developer and apparently Flask was the simplest to use).
-The site consists of two pages: one with 3 fields asking the user what they want, don't want, and min. score.
-After this form is filled out the site redirects the user to the page showing the recommended hotels, their score, and 3 positive reviews below each of them.
+For this, I used Flask(because I am not a web developer and Flask was the simplest to use).
+The site consists of two pages: one with 3 fields asking the user what they want, don't want, and min. hotel rating.
+After this form is filled out the site redirects the user to the page showing the recommended hotels, their score, and 3 positive reviews below them.